 - No final course grade less than a "C" in Benedictine University's MSlP program.

 - Have a Cumulative Overall GPA of 3.2 or higher, including courses taken in Benedictine University's MSlP program.

-- Submit PCAT scores as preferred, if the student has a cumulative and science GPA below 2.75.
+- Submit PCAT scores, if the student has a cumulative and science GPA below 2.75.

 - Be recommended by the Director of the MSlP program with an additional letter from a professional or academic reference.